daniellytle/groupme-bot-starter/readme.md

 #### Web Server

-You'll be able to post messages to the Group running locally, but you'll need to host the bot publicly to receieve message posts.
+You'll be able to post messages to the Group running locally, but you'll need to host the bot publicly to receive message posts.

 [Heroku](www.heroku.com) is great for hosting small apps and offers free plans.
-If you have the *Github Student Developer Pack*, you can use your free tokens on [Digital Ocean](www.digitalocean.com) to host your bot.
+If you have the *Github Student Developer Pack*, you can use your free tokens on [Digital Ocean ](www.digitalocean.com) to host your bot.

 Wherever you have your bot, first download the node packages.
 ```